-Evolphin Managed Cloud based Zoom Servers can technically be accessed from anywhere in the world.
-Without strict firewall settings, a user from any IP address can run the Zoom desktop apps or Web Client and access the cloud based Zoom or Preview Servers.
-To protect against malicious users, by default, Evolphin locks down the Zoom server access to know IP addresses in it’s cloud firewall settings.
+Evolphin Managed Cloud-based Zoom Servers can technically be accessed from anywhere in the world.
+Without strict firewall settings, a user from any IP address can run the Zoom desktop apps or Web Client and access the cloud-based Zoom or Preview Servers.
+To protect against malicious users, by default, Evolphin locks down the Zoom server access to know IP addresses in its cloud firewall settings.
 These know IP addresses are typically within the customer’s corporate network or Evolphin’s corporate networks.
-But this can limit collaboration for desktop users trying to access Zoom server from outside the firewalls.
-In order to open up access, Evolphin can setup a managed VPN service on the cloud with multi-factor authentication (MFA) that allows external users to first create a VPN connection with the cloud based Zoom servers and then tunnel all Zoom and Preview server traffic over the VPN.
+But this can limit collaboration for desktop users trying to access the Zoom Server from outside the firewalls.
+In order to open up access, Evolphin can set up a managed VPN service on the cloud with multi-factor authentication (MFA) that allows external users to first create a VPN connection with the cloud-based Zoom servers and then tunnel all Zoom and Preview server traffic over the VPN.

 The sections below are meant for end-users and their IT admins to configure the VPN clients on their desktop in order to access the Evolphin cloud servers securely over the VPN.

 - Please check the Evolphin Support Portal ticket that was opened for the VPN configuration.
 It would have listed the URL to the user web portal to the OpenVPN Access Server.
 That URL is often https://(customer)-vpn.evolphin.com:943.

 - In addition, you should have received a secure email with the initial user name/password for each desktop VPN user that needs external VPN access.

 - Each VPN user will need to authenticate at the OpenVPN Access Server’s web portal by using the above login information:

 - The first time setup will also prompt the user to scan the QR code for Google Authenticator, The users must set up Google Authenticator on their computer or mobile phone first before trying to scan the QR code.